 (b) Audio Output Transformer

-Audio Transformer is another commonly used transformer in the electronics domain.
-It is specially used in Audio related application where impedance matching is required.
-Audio transformer balances the amplifier circuit and loads, typically a loudspeaker.
+An Audio Transformer is another commonly used transformer in the electronics domain.
+It is specially used in audio-related applications where impedance matching is required.
+An audio transformer balances the amplifier circuit and loads, typically a loudspeaker.
 The audio transformer can have multiple primary and secondary coils, separated or center tapped.

-So we have covered various kinds of transformer, other than that there are some other special purpose transformer but they are out of scope of this article.
+So, we have covered various kinds of transformer, other than that there are some other special purpose transformers but they are out of scope of this article.